 - 1. Each pair is allocated half of the time allocated to the session as its "pair time" - 2.
-Time shall be deducted from each pair's time whenever it is the turn of a player on the pair to bid or play.
-If a bid or play is being delayed after it has been made and before it is shown to the other players, that time is not deducted from the pair's time. - 3.
+Time shall be deducted from each pair's time whenever it is the turn of a player on the pair to bid or play after the first 3 seconds of each action.
+If a bid or play is being delayed after it has been made and before it is shown to the other players, that time is not deducted from the pair's time.
+For example, if the auction and time taken for each bid is: 1C (5 seconds) Pass (3 seconds) 1D (6 seconds) Pass (3 seconds); 1NT (3 seconds) Pass (6 seconds) 2C (4 seconds) Pass (3 seconds); 2H (3 seconds) Pass (3 seconds) 2NT (3 seconds) Pass (3 seconds); 3NT (7 seconds) Pass (2 seconds) Pass (2 seconds) Pass 3 seconds), the pair who bid something other than Pass are charged with 10 seconds (2+3+1+4), the pair who Passed throughout are charged with 3 seconds. - 3.
 The following time will not be charged to either pair: - a.
 When a bid or play is being delayed after it has been made and before it is shown to the other players; - b.
-When the director has been called and has not restarted the time; - c.
+When the director has been called and has not restarted the time: - c.
 When a player has chosen to "hold the tray" after both bids have been made on one side of the screen; - d.
 When a player has clicked on the "pause" button to review a hand; - e.
 When a claim has been made and has not yet been accepted or rejected; - 4.
 Each pair shall have a separate clock to measure the time the pair has taken.
-The clock will be shown to the pair at the start of each board, but not during the bidding and play of the board.
+The clockamount of time remaining before each hand starts will be shown to the pair at the start of each board and shall remain visible but not change during the bidding., but not during the bidding and play of the board.